inspec/inspec-aws/docs/resources/aws_ec2_eip_association.md

 # aws_ec2_eip_association

-Use the `aws_ec2_eip_association` InSpec audit resource to test properties of a single specific Elastic IP (EIP).
+Use the `aws_ec2_eip_association` InSpec audit resource to test properties of a single specific AWS Elastic IP Association.

-An Elastic IP (EIP) is uniquely identified by the public IPv4 address, for example `AssociationID`.
+An Elastic IP (EIP) is uniquely identified by the public IPv4 address, for example `association_id`.

 ## Syntax

-Ensure that a Public IP exists.
+##### Verify that the association exists.

     describe aws_ec2_eip_association(association_id: 'AssociationID') do
       it { should exist }